Euro 2028: NI supporters' club rejects Casement Park tournament bid

 Its capacity is 18,500 which is well below the minimum 30,000 requirement.

-The proposed stadium at Casement Park is set to replace the current Gaelic Athletic Association (GAA) ground.
+The proposed stadium at Casement Park is set to replace the current Gaelic Athletic Association (GAA) ground and is due to have a capacity of 34,500.

 Casement Park is only two miles away from Windsor Park but the Amalgamation of Official Northern Ireland Supporters' Clubs (AONISC) does not believe a GAA ground is a suitable location for tournament matches.